faramarzmunshi/d2l-nlp/README.md

 ## Notebook 2: The Basics of Word Embeddings
   - Why do we use word embeddings?
-  - Distributed vs Distributional embeddings
+  - The difference between Distributed and Distributional embeddings
+  - An easy way of approaching word embeddings using count-based methods
-  - Walkthrough of getting to Word2Vec and GLoVe embeddings
+  - Walkthrough of simple one-hot representations, building till we get to Word2Vec and GLoVe embeddings
-  - Count-based methods of Word Embeddings
-  - simple training walkthrough for word embeddings
+  - simple walkthrough of training your own word embedding using a given corpora
+    - followed by using GluonNLP for a simple OOTB approach for retrieving WE

 #### Exercises: